Skip to main content

 When a Cathay Bank account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
 Accounts titled solely in the deceased's name require the estate's legal representative to work with Cathay Bank's Death Claims (1-800-922-8429) to access and distribute the funds.

-The claim process begins with a phone call to 1-800-922-8429.
-Have the account holder's full name, account numbers, and a certified death certificate available when making initial contact.
+To start, call Cathay Bank at 1-800-922-8429.
+Have the account holder's full name, account numbers, and a certified death certificate ready before you call.

 Deposit, investment & retirement accounts